 There’s more.
 We are seeing nimble, innovative non-bank entrants enter the value chain at unprecedented speed.
 To succeed, incumbent providers must invest in disruptive innovative technology and collaborate with the people who create it.
 If not, they risk losing significant market share.

 Regulation plays its role too, tempering the adoption of disruptive technology.
 This applies especially to the increased collection, storage, and use of data.
 The control framework is often the last thing to change, and so 2015 will likely see the finance sector continue to test regulatory boundaries.
-Not just incumbents, but new entrants will question which regulations are fit for purpose.
+Not just incumbents, but new entrants will question which regulations are fit for the purpose.

 We believe that every participant has a role to play in ensuring the pace of change is adopted across the whole value chain, from consumer to regulator.
 There is no doubt that innovations that improve transparency and address industry needs will be welcomed by banks, consumers and regulators alike.